mrfhitz/Mac-OS-X-Dev-Setup/README.md

 ## Mac OS X Dev Setup
 This document describes how I set up my developer environment on a new MacBook or iMac.
-We will set up [Node](http://nodejs.org/) (JavaScript) and [Vagrant](https://www.vagrantup.com) environments, mainly for JavaScript and web related development.
+We will set up some developer tools and [Vagrant](https://www.vagrantup.com).
+Vagrant will be used as the core of our environment to set up the web servers.
 As you read and follow these steps, feel free to send me any feedback or comments you may have.

 The document assumes you are new to Mac.
 The steps below were tested on **OS X Yosemite**.